uhub/awesome-coffeescript/README.md

 * [Apoxx/nw-coffee](https://github.com/Apoxx/nw-coffee) - A module that let you use coffeescript easily with node-webkit.
 * [andrew8088/nothing-coffee](https://github.com/andrew8088/nothing-coffee) - An implementation of Tom Stuart's "nothing," in CoffeeScript.
 * [algesten/tagg](https://github.com/algesten/tagg) - markup as coffeescript (again)
-* [AlexMost/fresh-monads](https://github.com/AlexMost/fresh-monads) - Implementation of monads in coffeescript (inspired by haskell)
 * [alexgorbatchev/generator-coffee-generator](https://github.com/alexgorbatchev/generator-coffee-generator) - Yeoman generator that scaffolds out a new basic Yeoman generator with some sensible defaults written in CoffeeScript.
 * [airosa/sdmxfeeder](https://github.com/airosa/sdmxfeeder) - a sdmx converter written in coffeescript
 * [zsombor/pousse](https://github.com/zsombor/pousse) - Artificial intelligence playing a French board game.
 Basically it does a lot of number crunching and alpha-beta based lookups to provide a strong game play.
 It also makes some nasty errors by keeping the stackframe around for an extended period thus preventing the handling of other events.
 The excuse is that this runs in a terminal window,  where there are no other events (as opposed to browser or node.js process serving HTTP).
 This was a project to learn CoffeeScript, nothing more.
+* [Zaggen/coffee-DragSlider](https://github.com/Zaggen/coffee-DragSlider) - A nice coffeeScript slider, that enables dragging and nesting sliders inside each other.
 * [younglaker/Escort-form-validation](https://github.com/younglaker/Escort-form-validation) - A JavaScript、CoffeeScript form validation plugin for Bootstrap2/3
 * [xh3b4sd/clustr-node](https://github.com/xh3b4sd/clustr-node) - CoffeeScript cluster module to manage multi process cluster in NodeJs.
 Clustr is responseable for worker spawning and messaging between all processes.
 Clustr is designed for https://chatstorm.de.
+* [workmad3/pickles](https://github.com/workmad3/pickles) - Friendly IRC bot written in CoffeeScript for Node.js
 * [wordijp/altjs-browserify-base-project](https://github.com/wordijp/altjs-browserify-base-project) - CoffeeScript & TypeScript & Browserifyによるベースプロジェクト
 * [wongpeiyi/ember-cli-mocha-coffeescript](https://github.com/wongpeiyi/ember-cli-mocha-coffeescript) - Blueprints for ember-cli-mocha and ember-cli-coffeescript
 * [wlaurance/coffee2json](https://github.com/wlaurance/coffee2json) - Converts coffeescript to json